With the 120th pick in the 2020 NFL Draft, the Dallas Cowboys select …

 Career Stats: 27 games played, 98 receptions, 1187 receiving yards, 23 touchdowns

-Having Jarwin and a tight end to be named later ahead of him will give him time to work on and expand his route tree and run blocking and take the pressure off of him to come in and make an immediate impact on the field.
+Okwuegbunam having Jarwin and possibly Jason Witten ahead of him will give him time to work on his route running skills and run blocking and take the pressure off of him to come in and make an immediate impact on the field.

 NFL Player Comparison – Mark Andrews